Giannis Antetokounmpo: Playoff upset (2022–2023)

-On January 3, 2023, Antetokounmpo recorded a then career-high 55 points, alongside 10 rebounds and seven assists in a 123–113 win over the Washington Wizards.
+On January 3, 2023, Antetokounmpo recorded a then career-high 55 points, alongside 10 rebounds and seven assists in a 123–113 win over the Wizards.
 The next night, Antetokounmpo posted his 31st career triple-double with 30 points, 21 rebounds and 10 assists in a 104–101 overtime win against the Toronto Raptors.
 He tied John Havlicek and Draymond Green for 15th place on the NBA's all-time triple-double list.
-Antetokounmpo also became the first player to total 200+ points, 80+ rebounds, and 30+ assists over a 5-game span since Kareem Abdul-Jabbar in 1972.
-On January 23, Antetokounmpo was named the Eastern Conference captain for the 2023 NBA All-Star Game, which marked his seventh overall selection.
-On January 29, Antetokounmpo posted 50 points and 13 rebounds while playing only 30 minutes in a 135–110 win over New Orleans Pelicans.
+Antetokounmpo also became the first player to total at least 200 points, 80 rebounds, and 30 assists over a five-game span since Kareem Abdul-Jabbar in 1972.
+On January 23, Antetokounmpo was named the Eastern Conference captain for the All-Star Game, which marked his seventh overall selection.
+On January 29, Antetokounmpo had 50 points and 13 rebounds while playing only 30 minutes in a 135–110 win over New Orleans Pelicans.
 He shot 20-of-26 from the field, 3-of-4 from three, 7-of-12 from the free throw line.
 This marked the 10th time this season that Antetokounmpo has scored at least 40 points, matching the career high he set last year for 40-point games in a single season.
-On February 2, Antetokounmpo scored 20 of his 54 points in the fourth quarter, along with 19 rebounds and the Milwaukee Bucks overcame a 21-point deficit to beat the Los Angeles Clippers 106–105 for their sixth consecutive victory.
-He joined Kareem Abdul-Jabbar as the only players in Bucks history to have at least three 50-point games in a season.
+On February 2, Antetokounmpo scored 20 of his 54 points in the fourth quarter, along with 19 rebounds, and Milwaukee overcame a 21-point deficit to beat the Los Angeles Clippers 106–105 for their sixth consecutive victory.
+He joined Abdul-Jabbar as the only players in Bucks history to have at least three 50-point games in a season.
 The next game, Antetokounmpo logged his 32nd career triple-double with 35 points, 15 rebounds and 11 assists in a 123–115 win over the Miami Heat.
-On February 16, Antetokounmpo surpassed Paul Pressey for the most assists in Bucks franchise history.
-On February 19, his team won the 2023 NBA All-Star Game 184–175, defeating Team LeBron.
+On February 16, Antetokounmpo surpassed Paul Pressey for the most assists in franchise history.
+On February 19, his team won the All-Star Game 184–175, defeating Team LeBron.
 The win marked Team Giannis' first (and only) win in an NBA All-Star Game, having previously lost in 2019 and 2020.
 On March 19, Antetokounmpo had his 33rd career triple-double, making all nine of his field goal attempts.
 He recorded 22 points, 13 rebounds and 10 assists in a 118–111 win over the Toronto Raptors.
 He also played in his franchise-record 712th game, surpassing Junior Bridgeman.
 On March 29, Antetokounmpo had 38 points, 17 rebounds and 12 assists in a 149–136 victory over the Indiana Pacers.
 On April 9, Antetokounmpo finished the regular season with a career-high 31.1 points per game and he also led the Bucks to a league-best 58–24 record.
 Antetokounmpo also became just the second player in NBA history (Kareem Abdul-Jabbar is the other) to average 30 points or more, 10-plus rebounds and 5-plus assists while shooting at least 55% from the field.